 Funerary Monument to Pope Leo XIII

-The funerary monument to Pope Leo XIII, in the left transept, is the work of Giulio Tadolini (1849-1918).
-It was commissioned by the cardinals he had created, as the inscription above the door proclaims (CARDINALES AB EO CREATI).
-It depicts Leo XIII, St Joseph and an allegorical figure of Religion.
+The funerary monument to Pope Leo XIII, in the left transept, is the signed ork of Giulio Tadolini (1849-1918).
+It was commissioned by the cardinals that Leo XIII had created, as the inscription above the door states: CARDINALES AB EO CREATI.
+The monument depicts Leo XIII, St Joachim (?) and an allegorical figure of Religion.
 Leo XIII was ninety-three years old when he died on July 20th 1903, making him the longest-living pope in the history of the papacy.

-The elegant Cappella Corsini, at the beginning of the outer left aisle, is home to the funerary monument to Pope Clement XII.
+The first chapel on the left is the elegant Cappella Corsini (aka Cappella Clementina), which is home to the funerary monument to Pope Clement XII (r.
+1730-40).
 The chapel, with its beautiful wrought-iron railings, was designed by Alessandro Galilei.

 Inner Left Aisle